MrUnfunny/astrocalc/README.md

-# Astrocalc
+# astro_calculations

-Astrocalc is a Dart package for astronomical calculations.
-Astrocalc is inspired by [Pysolar](https://github.com/pingswept/pysolar) and based on [this pdf](https://www.nrel.gov/docs/fy08osti/34302.pdf) by <strong>Ibrahim Reda</strong> and <strong>Afshin Andreas</strong>.
+astro_calculations is a Dart package for astronomical calculations. astro_calculations is inspired by [Pysolar](https://github.com/pingswept/pysolar) and based on [this pdf](https://www.nrel.gov/docs/fy08osti/34302.pdf) by <strong>Ibrahim Reda</strong> and <strong>Afshin Andreas</strong>.

-Astrocalc is currently a work in progress.
+astro_calculations is currently a work in progress.
 It will soon support many more calculations.

 ## Usage

 **SUNRISE TIME**
 <br>
 By default all functions return DateTime object for UTC.
 To get it in Local format, pass isLocal as true.

 ```dart
   final latitude = 28.6139;
   final longitude = 77.2090;